ConneXNL/symfony-cmf-docs/book/database_layer.rst

 .. sidebar:: Creating the Root Node

-    You'll wonder where the root node ``/tasks`` is coming from.
-This is the root node of the tasks and it doesn't exists yet.
-To create this root node, it is recommend to use :ref:`Repository Initializers
+    You'll wonder where the root document ``/tasks`` is coming from.
+You can configure an :ref:`Repository Initializer <phpcr-odm-repository-initializers>`
-    <phpcr-odm-repository-initializers>`.
-These will be executed when
+    that will create this document.
+Initializers will be executed when running ``doctrine:phpcr:repository:init``.
-    executing ``doctrine:phpcr:repository:init`` and should create all
-    required root nodes.

 .. _`Doctrine PHPCR-ODM`: http://docs.doctrine-project.org/projects/doctrine-phpcr-odm/en/latest/index.html
 .. _`PHP Content Repository`: http://phpcr.github.io/